-The chocolate flavor comes through extremely well, and the texture is almost a cross between a brownie and a cake.
+The chocolate flavor comes through extremely well, and the texture is almost a cross between a brownie and a cookie.
 I think you’re going to love them.

-The dough itself was good enough to eat by the spoonful… I mean, I had to taste it before baking, right!?
+The dough itself was good enough to eat by the spoonful… I mean, you have to taste the dough before baking, right!?

 Chocolate Fudge Crinkle Cookies